carolinafishes/carolinafishes.github.io/_posts/fish_diversity/2016-3-16-stonefish.md

 How often do people step on stonefish?
 <br>

 That is a good question and Australia can give us some insight.
 Australia has kept good records of its stonefish envenomations and, thanks to antivenom, no one has died from stonefish since 1915.
 That said, envenomations are not rare.
 In Australia alone there are between 700-1000 uses of stonefish antivenom annually.
-Now remember that these animals range from the red sea through most of the tropical Indo-Pacific.Dan discovered this video by <a href='https://www.smartereveryday.com'> Smarter Every Day</a> that goes behind the scenes to document the lab that helps meet the demand of Stonefish antivenom.
+Now remember that these animals range from the Red Sea through most of the tropical Indo-Pacific.
+Dan discovered this video by <a href='https://www.smartereveryday.com'> Smarter Every Day</a> that goes behind the scenes to document the lab that helps meet the demand of Stonefish antivenom.
 Check it out and if you ever find yourself in the tropical pacific, watch your step!

 <br>